radovluk/Smart-Contract-Exercise/02-Decentralized-Voting-System/task/task-code/README.md

 }
 ```

-### Events and Logging
+#### Events and Logging
-Events are crucial for offchain services and DApp frontends:
+Events are crucial for offchain services and DApp frontends, which can listen for events and react to changes on the blockchain.

 ```solidity
 // Simple event with basic data